hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 ### Automatic Closing of Chats
 Chats are automatically closed if:
-- Chats assigned to the agent which are currently in waiting when the agent logs out
+- An agent has **Waiting for user** chats and he/she logs out.
+We move all **Waiting for user** chats to complete.
-- No messages are exchanged between the agent and the user and the chat is either with the bot or is in waiting for user state for **8 minutes**.
+- No messages are exchanged between the agent and the user and the chat is either with the bot or is in **Waiting for user** state for **8 minutes**.
 - If all agents were offline, and [this](https://docs.haptik.ai/agent-chat/teams#step-4---setup-team-offline-message) setting was enabled for the team.

 ### Manual Closing of Chats
 Chats can be manually marked complete